Finite-Memory Strategies in POMDPs with Long-Run Average Objectives

+\begin{Remark} For blind MDPs, finite-recall and finite-memory strategies coincide with the set of \textit{eventually periodic strategies}: a strategy $\sigma=(a_1,a_2,\ldots)$ is eventually periodic if there exists $T \geq 1$ and $N \geq 1$ such that for all $m \geq N$, $a_{m+T}=a_m$.
+This property does not extend to general POMDPs (see Proposition \ref{prop: example}): any finite-recall strategy has finite-memory, but the inverse is not true. \end{Remark} \begin{Remark} Finite-memory strategies and finite-recall strategies have been investigated in the Shapley zero-sum stochastic game model \cite{Sha53}.
+In this framework, none of these strategies is enough to approximate the value, and a long-standing open problem is whether finite-memory strategies \textit{with a clock} are good enough (see \cite{HIN18, HIN20} for more details on this topic). \end{Remark}

-Our main result is the following: \begin{theorem} For every POMDP $\Gamma$, initial belief $p_1$ and $\eps > 0$, there exists an $\eps$-optimal strategy in $\Gamma(p_1)$ that has finite memory. \end{theorem} In addition, the result for the blind MDP case is stronger: \begin{theorem} For every blind MDP $\Gamma$, initial belief $p_1$ and $\eps > 0$, there exists an $\eps$-optimal strategy in $\Gamma(p_1)$ that is eventually periodic, and thus has finite recall. \end{theorem}
+Our main result is the following theorem. \begin{theorem} For every POMDP $\Gamma$, initial belief $p_1$ and $\eps > 0$, there exists an $\eps$-optimal finite-memory strategy in $\Gamma(p_1)$. \end{theorem} \begin{Remark} A previous complexity result \cite{MHC03} shows that the size of the memory can not be bounded from above in terms of the data of the POMDP (see Subsection \ref{Sec: Complexity}). \end{Remark} \begin{Corollary} For every blind MDP $\Gamma$, initial belief $p_1$ and $\eps > 0$, there exists an $\eps$-optimal finite-memory strategy in $\Gamma(p_1)$, and thus the strategy is eventually periodic and has finite recall. \end{Corollary}

-An important consequence of Theorem \ref{theo: POMDP} is R.E.-completeness of the decision version of the approximation problem as mentioned in Section \ref{sec: Introduction}.

-The rest of the paper is organized as follows.
-Section \ref{sec: Previous results} recalls a result in \cite{VZ16} that plays an important role in the proof.
-Section \ref{sec: Blind MDP} proves Theorem \ref{theo: blind MDP}.
-The proof is also useful to understand the main ingredients of the proof of Theorem \ref{theo: POMDP}, which is presented in Section \ref{sec: POMDPs}.